francescolosterzo/WorldCup2022/README.md

 # WorldCup2022
-Simulation of the 2022 World Cup
+It's a simulation of the 2022 World Cup based on the FIFA National Team ranking and scores.